-The Company currently holds two properties, the West Desert zinc property in western Utah, formerly known as the Crypto Zinc Property and the newly acquired Indy zinc property in British Columbia.
+The Company currently holds two properties, the West Desert Zinc Property ("West Desert:)") in western Utah, formerly known as the Crypto Zinc Property and the newly acquired Indy Zinc Property ("Indy") in British Columbia.
 In addition to exploring its existing properties, the Company is engaged in a continuing review of other properties and projects for possible acquisition.

-The Company's West Desert zinc and Indy zinc projects are at the exploration stage and have not generated any revenues.
-At December 31, 2016, the Company had not yet achieved profitable operations and has a deficit of \$8,126,512 (December 31, 2015 - \$7,631,155).
-These losses resulted in a net loss per share for the year ended December 31, 2016 of \$0.01 (2015 - \$0.00).
+The Company's West Desert and Indy projects are at the exploration stage and have not generated any revenues.
+At March 31, 2017, the Company had not yet achieved profitable operations and has a deficit of \$8,242,326 (December 31, 2016 - \$8,126,512).